-If you’re working from home or looking for ways to stay efficient, it may be easier for you to prepare lunch before the day starts.
-Why not put it in a bento lunch box that it’s ready to go when the kids (and you) break to eat.
-This way, you’re not spending time on meal prep in the middle of the day.
+Thanks to the many choices available, selecting the best bento lunch box for kids can be overwhelming.
+Plus, some of these aren’t just for kids and have many practical uses.
+I love them for road trips and picnics.
+If you’re working from home or looking for ways to stay efficient, it may be easier to prepare lunch before the day starts.
+Why not put it in a bento lunch box so that it’s ready to go when the kids (and you) break to eat?
+This way, you’re not spending time on meal prep in the middle of the day when everyone is at home.

-Or, even better, let the kids prepare their own bento box lunch first thing in the morning or the evening prior.
-My daughter became more interested in assembling her own lunches when we started using bento lunch boxes.
+Or, even better, let the kids prepare their own bento box lunch first thing in the morning or in the evening before.
+When we used bento lunch boxes, my daughter became more interested in assembling her lunches.
 It became a cross between puzzle and art.
-What colors fruits, veggies, cheese, and sandwiches look pretty together?
+What colors of fruits, veggies, cheese, and sandwiches look pretty together?
 How can I make them fit in the compartments?
 What cute bento accessories can I use?

 This bento lunch box for kids is my top pick for convenience and sturdiness.
 I’ve seen adults use it, too, so it can easily last through the teen years.